AbhiAnand-1011/Reliable-UDP/README.md

 ### Checksum

-The checksum is a CRC32 calculated over the canonical packet representation containing:
+The checksum is a CRC32 calculated over a canonical representation containing:

 - Protocol version
 - Packet type